melanieleung/melanieleung/README.md

 ## Nice to meet you, I'm Mel!
-I am interested in both teaching and using spatial data science for the purposes of natural resource management.
+I am interested in using spatial data science for the purposes of natural resource management and climate change-related research.
-You can see what I am mostly up to on my [LinkedIn](https://linkedin.com/in/melaniesleung).
-I also occasionally tweet [@melaniesleung](https://twitter.com/melaniesleung).

 Over the last year, I've been working on coastal remote sensing projects with Professor Cavanaugh's lab at UC Los Angeles, and NASA's DEVELOP program: